-Our Mobile App Discovery Phase7 min read - Insights
+Our Mobile App Discovery Phase7 min read - Discovery

 In this article, we break down why we recommend a discovery phase for every app development project we work on.
 We take you through how we use a discovery phase to turn an app idea into a focused set of features with proven value before you even begin development.

 Before we begin app development, we recommend carrying out a discovery phase to define your concept and gather feedback early on.
 This shows you exactly what your users want from your app.
 More importantly, how this compares with what you want from your app.
 It’s important to balance these two things so that your app provides real value to both your business and your users at the same time.